Use 'Enter' for

 This leads to a stream of helix shaped particles

-That exit from the front of a helix shaped subatomic particle
+That exit from the front of a helix shaped base particle

-Or from gaps on the surface of a torus shaped subatomic particle
+Or from gaps on the surface of a torus shaped base particle

 In the model